 Over the years, I have found the easiest way to clean the microwave and I wanted to share it with you.
 Am I the only person who lives with an individual that is incapable of covering a dish prior to putting it in the microwave?
 Is it too much to ask that you put a piece of parchment paper or a lid of some sort over your plate of spaghetti before cooking it?
 Why is it that I am the only person who apparently has this much-needed skill yet *I* am the one stuck having to clean the microwave week after week?
 It annoys me to no end!
-I think teenagers should be provided a class in school on proper usage of the microwave oven.
-If you do as much cleaning as I do, I will include a few affiliate links for cleaning supplies that you may need.
+I think teenagers should be provided a class in school on how to clean the microwave oven.
+Once your microwave is sparkling clean, check out my post on how to clean the dishwasher.
+Or, maybe send that one to your kids!

-I know some people worry about the dangers of microwaves but I am addicted to the thing.
+I know some people worry about the dangers of microwave cooking but I am addicted to the thing.
 I am probably microwaving my brain every time I hit start to reheat my leftovers but I am lazy and usually in too much of a hurry to put something in a pot on the stove.
 Not to mention the fact that I would be drinking cold coffee for the rest of my life.
 That is just unacceptable!
 So, until my family gets a clue or I win the lottery and can afford a maid I guess I will be stuck having to clean the microwave on a regular basis.
-If this lovely house cleaning chore falls on your own shoulders, here is the easiest way to clean the microwave!
+If this lovely house cleaning chore falls on your own shoulders, here is the easiest way to clean a microwave oven!

 Easiest Way to Clean the Microwave